aramis-lab/clinica/docs/Pipelines/Stats_Surface.md

 !!! warning
     Prior to release `0.7.3` of Clinica, this pipeline was relying on the Matlab toolbox [SurfStat](http://www.math.mcgill.ca/keith/surfstat/) designed for statistical analyses of univariate and multivariate surface and volumetric data using the GLM [[Worsley et al., 2009](http://dx.doi.org/10.1016/S1053-8119(09)70882-1)].
-    However, SurfStat was not maintained anymore and was requiring a valid Matlab installation.
+    However, SurfStat was not maintained anymore and was requiring a valid Matlab license.
     For these reason, the pipeline was completely rewritten to rely on [Brainstat](https://brainstat.readthedocs.io/en/master/) which is a pure Python implementation of SurfStat, offering a very similar API.
+    The different images produced by the pipeline are generated using [Nilearn](https://nilearn.github.io/stable/index.html), also a pure Python library.
     Please be aware that this pipeline has not been extensively tested with the new implementation.
     Do not hesitate to open a new issue on [GitHub](https://github.com/aramis-lab/clinica/issues) to report bugs you might encounter.

 Surface-based measurements are analyzed on the FsAverage surface template (from FreeSurfer).

-Currently, this pipeline can handle cortical thickness measurements from T1 images [`t1-freesurfer` pipeline](./T1_FreeSurfer.md) or map of activity from PET data using [`pet-surface` pipeline](./PET_Surface.md).
+Currently, this pipeline can handle:

+- cortical thickness measurements from T1 images [`t1-freesurfer` pipeline](./T1_FreeSurfer.md)
+- map of activity from PET data using [`pet-surface` pipeline](./PET_Surface.md)

 ## Prerequisites